Riemannian optimization on the simplex of positive definite matrices: Extension to other cases

 \subsection{The Hermitian case}

-The developments in Section \ref{sec:matrix_simplex} easily extend to Hermitian positive definite matrices satisfying the constraint (\ref{eq:matrix_simplex}).
+The earlier developments easily extend to Hermitian positive definite matrices satisfying the constraint (\ref{eq:matrix_simplex}).
 The matrix transpose operation is replaced with the conjugate transpose operation \cite{sra15a}.
-All other expressions are similarly developed.
+The expressions in Section \ref{sec:matrix_simplex} are modified accordingly.